Our 2025 conference took place on 6 February at Coventry Building Society Arena.

 Watch the video from our attendees about the importance of working together to end youth homelessness

-On 29 February, we hosted our sixth annual National Youth Homelessness Conference at the Coventry Building Society Arena.
-We spent the day bringing together voices from across the sector to share the different ways we can collaborate to end youth homelessness.
+On 6 February, we hosted our seventh annual National Youth Homelessness Conference at the Coventry Building Society Arena, bringing together voices from across the sector to explore how we can collaborate to end youth homelessness.